‘FU2020’ and every other vanity license plate Ohio rejected last year

 COLUMBUS, Ohio (WCMH) – Although 2020 – with its once-in-a-century pandemic – may have been the worst year since a time when the automobile was first invented, Ohio drivers won’t see “FU2020” on a license plate.

 That plate, as well as “F 2020,” FK 2020” and “WTF 2O2O,” is one of the 462 requested vanity license plates that the Ohio Bureau of Motor Vehicles rejected last year.
-NBC4 obtained the full list via public records request.
+Sister station WCMH obtained the full list via public records request.

 Among the handful of rejected plates that were distinctly 2020 had nods to coronavirus like “FK COV1D,” “FK COVID” and “F U COVID.”